Open-Set Recognition in the Age of Vision-Language Models: Evaluation Protocol

 Classification and object detection datasets have a pre-defined set of $K$ labelled target classes $\cL$.
 In image classification, there is a single corresponding class label $y \in \cL$ per image.
 In object detection, there are multiple ground truth objects in each image and each has a corresponding class label.
 For both tasks, we can define a set $\cY$ that contains the ground truth class labels for each image: $\cY$ contains a single label in classification and multiple labels in object detection.

-\textbf{Testing Closed-set Recognition: } We first test images in a standard closed-set manner to establish the closed-set performance of the VLM and identify all \emph{true positive (TP)} predictions.
+\textbf{Testing Closed-set Recognition: } We first test images in a standard manner to establish the closed-set performance of the VLM and identify all \emph{true positive (TP)} predictions.
 This involves testing all images with a query set identical to the dataset class list, $\cQ = \cL$.

-To identify the TP predictions, we follow standard protocol for classification and object detection datasets -- in classification, a TP has a predicted class matching the ground-truth label; in object detection, this involves a object-detection assignment process that requires correct object classification and localisation.
-We include more details in the Supplementary Materials.
+To identify the TP predictions, we follow standard protocol for classification and object detection datasets -- in classification, a TP has a predicted class matching the ground-truth label; in object detection, this involves a object-detection assignment process that requires correct object classification and localisation (see Supplementary Sec.
+S1).
 TPs represent correct closed-set predictions that should not be rejected as \texttt{unknown}, and we collect the uncertainty measures $\psi$ associated with all TPs for later evaluation.

 For object detection datasets, unlabelled objects are present in the background of the image~\cite{dhamija2020overlooked}.
 These unlabelled objects are not in the query set $\cQ$, and therefore meet our definition for open-set objects.
 Detections of these open-set objects will present as false positives (FPs) in a closed-set test, however not all FPs arise from open-set objects -- FPs in object detection can also arise due to poor object localisation, misclassification between query classes, or duplicate detections of a query class (see~\cite{bolya2020tide}).
 Rather than attempting to categorise different FP types to distinguish open-set errors, our approach definitively identifies open-set errors for both object detection and image classification.